toph-allen/voronoms/README.md

-# VoroNoms: an approximate set of admin area polygons for the GeoNames gazetteer
+# Voronoms: an approximate set of admin area polygons for and from the GeoNames gazetteer

+Voronoms is a set of approximate polygons representing the boundaries of administrative areas in the GeoNames dataset, and a set of Python scripts to generate those areas from the coordinates of GeoNames points.

+[GeoNames](https://www.geonames.org) is a free (creative commons-licensed) dataset of place names (a.k.a. a gazetteer).

 ## `generate_voronoms.py`